MiSTer-devel/ZX-Spectrum_MISTer/README.md

 You will be able to use bare Multiface ROM by simple subsequent presses of **RShift+F11** till core reload.
 Multiface provides snapshot functionality by saving to IMG/MGT disks.
 Please find and read Multiface 128 manual.
 **Note:** Multiface 128 expose its port, thus if game has protection against Multiface, it won't work, unless you press (o)ff before you exit from the Multiface menu.
 Thus using +D snapshot is prefered.
 When using the Spectrum +2A/3 mode, the Multiface 3 is supported.
 There's no Genie for the +3, but there are useful toolkit routines in the stock ROM.
-Unfortately save to disk doesn't work yet, since the FDC implementation is read-only currently.

 ### Special Keys:
 - Ctrl+F11 - warm reset